Aakash-Tamboli/J2EE/README.md

 ## Tools
 1) Ubuntu OS
+2) Windows 10
-2) Chrome
+3) Chrome
-3) vim / notepad
+4) vim / notepad
-4) java
+5) java

 ## Mentor
-Thanks to founder of `thinkingmachine.in` who Mentored and give the industry grade knowledge.
+Thanks to Kelkar Sir who Mentored and give the industry grade knowledge.

 ## Credit
 Thanks to God, Thanks to All the Creators That I've Used his/her Application Like vim,chrome,ubuntu OS and Windows 10 OS.